 The biggest enemy of down is moisture.
 When wet, it loses its loft and ability to insulate.
 In addition to the shell fabric and coating described above, it’s worth mentioning that the competing Rab Neutrino Pro uses hydrophobic down, which allows it to resist moisture even further and retain some loft even when exposed to the elements.
 Unfortunately, the Lightline does not have hydrophobic down, which is a reality given its low price point.
 But no down piece is made to truly excel in wet environments, and for those we would choose a synthetic jacket (or layer with a hardshell overtop).

 On my scale, the men’s Lightline in a size medium came in at 1 pound 9 ounces (the advertised weight is 1 lb.
 10.1 oz.).
 For a jacket intended for backcountry use—even a winter design—this is by no means lightweight.
-Similarly warm jackets like the Rab Neutrino Pro (1 lb.
-5.3 oz.) and Patagonia Fitz Roy (1 lb.
-6.3 oz.) easily undercut the Lightline, but they do so at the expense of durability and cost.
-With the Mountain Equipment you get a tougher 40-denier face fabric which is less likely to develop abrasions and stains over time (an issue we've had with the Fitz Roy).
+Competitors like the Rab Neutrino Pro (1 lb.
+5.3 oz.) and Patagonia Fitz Roy Down Hoody (1 lb.
+1.1 oz.) easily undercut the Lightline, but they do so at the expense of durability and cost.
+With the Mountain Equipment, you get a tougher 40-denier face fabric, which is less likely to develop abrasions and stains over time (an issue we had with our past-generation Fitz Roy Parka).
 In the end, your decision likely will come down to priorities: climbers and skiers might opt for the lighter options, but the Lightline is a great workhorse for everyday and even technical use.

 Despite its relatively heavy-duty construction and use of 700-fill down (which isn’t as compressible as higher-end options), the Lightline packs down surprising well.
 Although not exactly compact, the jacket is relatively easy to fit into the included stuff sack and measures about 7 x 10 inches when packed (it fits nicely into the bottom of a medium-sized daypack).
 For comparison, the performance-oriented Neutrino Pro includes a stuff sack of the same size, but the 800-fill down and thinner fabric compact slightly smaller than the Lightline.

-If you’re looking for a relatively inexpensive dead-of-winter jacket that should last through multiple seasons, you’d be hard pressed to find a better option than the Lightline.
+If you’re looking for a relatively inexpensive dead-of-winter jacket that should last through multiple seasons, you’d be hard-pressed to find a better option than the Lightline.
 The shell fabric is refreshingly burly to the touch and shows no signs of wear after many winter days, the zippers operate smoothly and are easy to use (provided you can adjust to the European left hand main zipper), and there isn’t a stitch or seam out of place.
 And despite a number of backcountry outings and being stuffed away into packs and duffels, the jacket doesn’t look overly dirty or grimy.
-The Lightline is going into its third winter of testing here at Switchback Travel and it still looks and functions like new.
+The Lightline has been through numerous winters of testing here at Switchback Travel, and it still looks and functions like new.

-When compared to other popular and similarly intentioned models like the Rab Neutrino Pro and Patagonia Fitz Roy, the Mountain Equipment Lightline offers a step up in durability.
+When compared to other popular and similarly intentioned models like the Rab Neutrino Pro and Patagonia Fitz Roy Down Hoody, the Mountain Equipment Lightline offers a step up in durability.
 Those two jackets both weigh less and pack down smaller, but they also use a thinner 20-denier face fabric, which feels noticeably less robust than the Lightline’s shell.
-Our Fitz Roy (which features Pertex Quantum rather than the Rab’s polyurethane-coated Pertex Quantum Pro) has seen a large number of tears and stains in just its first few months of use.
 As my own adventures have grown in distance and vertical feet, I’ve turned to ultralight gear and apparel to ease the burden.
 However, putting on the more hardwearing Lightline was a nice reminder that durable gear definitely has its merits.

 Features: Hood, Pockets, and Cuffs